 In 2014, Tyson Allison decided to leave Swallows as a regular member after several years of long-distance collaboration.
 Cellist and vocalist Toni Tinetti had already decided to limit her playing to one band (Aaron Kerr’s Dissonant Creatures), so Swallows’ line-up was changing during the course of recording the album.
 Shortly after Tyson and Toni left the band, lead guitarist Brett Hansen joined the band as a regular member.
 Brett joined Swallows just in time to add his distinctive guitar playing to both Seven Stars and J. Briozo’s Deep in the Waves.

 The mixing for the In the Shadow of the Seven Stars was completed at GilderSound in January 2020; however, this wasn’t before another equipment failure once again put the album in peril.
 Both the primary hard drive and back-up drive that the album was stored on appeared to fail completely about 3/4 of the way through the mixing process.
 Both drives had to be sent back to the manufacturer where the data was ultimately salvaged and the drives replaced.
 After several days of panic, another crisis had been averted.

 By the beginning of 2020, plans for the album release were finally in the works and the band was getting their live set together for the album release.
 Toni Tinetti had agreed to temporarily rejoin the group to sing her parts for the album launch and everything finally appeared to be in full swing to get the album out to the world…

 Then the pandemic hit.
 And everyone’s plans were being scuttled, including Swallows.
 Nevertheless, the band is determined to release the album in one fashion or another in Winter 2021.
-The album will be released on vinyl and CD.
-The band is still discussing whether the full album will be made available for download or streaming.
-Look for a pre-release single online in Fall 2020.
+The album will be released on CD, download and streaming platforms on March 19, 2021.